 HAIs are estimated to occur in acute care hospitals in Europe annually.

-deaths is the anual mortality due to HAI in Europe.
+deaths is the annual mortality due to HAI in Europe.

 is the annual economic burden on HAIs in acute care hospitals in Europe.

-deaths is the anual mortality in Europe where HAI had contributed to death.
+deaths is the annual mortality in Europe where HAI had contributed to death.

 of HAIs can be avoided by disrupting infection transfer through touching hands with environmental cleaning programs.